 - There are no static detector or other surveys the hedges to identify the species and extent of use by foraging/ commuting bats.
 There is no consideration of lighting for the site which may impact on hedgelines and commuting routes - Adequate surveys of the existing building have not been completed: surveys were carried out in September, which is sub optimal and the report recommends a further dusk emergence survey between May and August.
 The local planning authority would need this prior to any grant of planning permission as it has to apply the 3 derogation tests and therefore needs to know if a roost is affected.
-Mitigation is proposed on the basis of crevice dwelling bats but without the emergence surveys being completed, the possibility of bats requiring larger spaces should not be ruled out. - The development proposal results in the loss of semi improved grassland (car parking to the rear) and the site will be substantially covered in car parking, including close to hedges.
-This means that adequate buffer zones cannot be provided for foraging/ commuting bats and that there is a net loss of biodiversity.

-- The ecological appraisal recommends 5m buffers, but the illustrative plans do not show this due to the extent of car parking. - The development would result in the loss of the semi improved grassland which is identified as suitable for reptiles and surveys are recommended.
+Mitigation is proposed on the basis of crevice dwelling bats but without the emergence surveys being completed, the possibility of bats requiring larger spaces should not be ruled out.
+Although it is stated that additional surveys could be provided at reserved matters stage and could inform the detailed design, the baseline conditions should be understood before permission is granted - The development proposal is likely to result in the loss of semi improved grassland (car parking to the rear) and the site is likely to be substantially covered in car parking, including close to hedges.
+It has not been demonstrated that t adequate buffer zones can be provided for foraging/ commuting bats and that there is a net loss of biodiversity.
+The ecological appraisal recommends 5m buffers, but the illustrative plans do not show this due to the extent of car parking. - The development is likely to result in the loss of the semi improved grassland which is identified as suitable for reptiles and surveys are recommended.
 These have not been undertaken.